Woolwich Township Police Department

 Thomas E. Daniels Jr.

-Captain Daniels is a highly decorated law enforcement professional with over two decades of experience with the Woolwich Township Police Department.
+Deputy Chief Daniels is a highly decorated law enforcement professional with over two decades of experience with the Woolwich Township Police Department.
 He graduated from the Gloucester County Police Academy in 2000 and has been an integral part of the department ever since.

-Captain Daniels is also a highly trained law enforcement specialist, having served on both the Gloucester County Emergency Response Team from 2008 to 2010 and the Gloucester County SWAT Team from 2010 to 2022.
+Deputy Chief Daniels is also a highly trained law enforcement specialist, having served on both the Gloucester County Emergency Response Team from 2008 to 2010 and the Gloucester County SWAT Team from 2010 to 2022.
 He is a recipient of numerous awards for his outstanding service, including the prestigious Medal of Honor and Life Saving with Valor awards from the Gloucester County Police Chiefs Association.

 Anthony Verrilli

-Lieutenant Verrilli is a highly accomplished law enforcement professional with over two decades of experience in public service.
+Captain Verrilli is a highly accomplished law enforcement professional with over two decades of experience in public service.
 He graduated from the Camden County Police Academy in 2000 and has been a vital member of the Woolwich Township Police Department since 2003.

-Lieutenant Verrilli is passionate about making a positive impact in the community and is particularly invested in the Youth Academy program, which he successfully launched in 2018.
+Captain Verrilli is passionate about making a positive impact in the community and is particularly invested in the Youth Academy program, which he successfully launched in 2018.
 He is also a highly trained law enforcement specialist, holding numerous certifications, including Field Training Officer, Humane Law Enforcement Officer, and Radar Instructor.
-Additionally, Lieutenant Verrilli has served as the OEM Coordinator, demonstrating his commitment to public safety and preparedness.
+Additionally, Captain Verrilli has served as the OEM Coordinator, demonstrating his commitment to public safety and preparedness.

 Chris Beckett